COMPETITION REGULATIONS

 3. LAWS OF THE GAME

 3.1.
-All competition games will be played, administered and governed by Touch Football Association– Laws of the Game - Playing Rules and Referees Signals (Edition 7), and any local rules that the South Pine Touch committee determine, from time to time.
+All competition games will be played, administered and governed by Touch Football Association– Laws of the Game – 8th Edition Playing Rules, and any local rules that the South Pine Touch committee determine, from time to time.
 Team captains and players should read and understand these laws.

 4. COMPETITION NOMINATIONS